ashwini0529/ACM-Event/README.txt

 THE SOFTWARE.

-Thank you for downloading UserCake, the simple user management package.
+Thank you for downloading  , the simple user management package.

 //--Installation.